Hawaii GED and HiSET Requirements

 - Cost: GED at a Test Center: $43.50 (per subject); $174 (all subjects).
 GED Test Online: This state does not offer online testing.
 HiSET at a Test Center: $25 (per subject); $125 (all subjects).
 HiSET Test Online: This state does not offer online testing.

-- Score: The GED Test requires a 145 (minimum) to each subject to pass.
-The HiSET Exam requires an 8 in each sub-test with a combined score of 45; minimum of 2 on the Language Arts, Writing essay.
+- Score: The GED Test requires a 145 (minimum) for each subject to pass.
+The HiSET Exam requires an 8 in each sub-test with a combined score of 45 and a minimum of 2 on the Language Arts, Writing essay.

 - Accommodations: The GED test can be requested on the GED Testing Service page.
-Find out about disability accommodations and fill out your HiSET Accommodations Request Form on HiSET website.
+Find out about disability accommodations and complete your HiSET Accommodations Request Form on the HiSET website.

 Online GED or HiSET Classes